RunCor399/MatchFlix/DOCUMENTATION.md

 ## CoTurn

+### Authentication Flow
+1. User creates an account
+2. Backend persists the user in Keycloak backed by MySQL DB
+3. Backend generates and returns to the user ephemeral TURN credentials
+4. User authenticates to CoTurn using the ephemeral credentials

 ### Credentials generation
-- CoTurn server starts up with with a fixed secret key (can this be dynamic? can it be shared with the webapp backend?)
+- CoTurn server starts up with with a fixed secret key.
+Instead of hardcoding the secret I can store it in the turn_secret table of the same DB used by the Backend
-- CoTurn's startup secret key can be saved in "turn_secret" DB table, making it dynamic => instead of using a static secret, **populate the turn_secret table** so that the secret can be retrieved by the backend
+- Username and fixed secret are used to generate the ephemeral credentials

-Username and Password generation with python snippet:
+Username and fixed secret generation with python snippet:
 ```py
 import hashlib
 import hmac